Miscarriage Symptoms: Signs and Causes

 Your doctor may call this an “anembryonic pregnancy,” and it almost always happens in the first trimester.
 It means that the fertilized egg attached to the wall of your uterus, and while it may have begun to develop a placenta, it never developed into an embryo.

-4. White-pink mucus A light pink mucus-y vaginal discharge may be a miscarriage symptom, though some women may also experience discharge during a normal, healthy pregnancy.
+• White-pink discharge.
+A light pink, mucus-y vaginal discharge may be a miscarriage symptom, though some women may also experience discharge during a normal, healthy pregnancy.

 More than half of early miscarriages are due to a chromosomal abnormality, when the sperm and egg come together but one of them has too many or too few chromosomes, those tiny structures in each cell that carry our genes.
 In other instances the 23 pairs of chromosomes from each parent fail to line up properly.
 Either way, the embryo isn’t genetically strong enough to sustain a viable pregnancy.

-Chronic medical conditions such as blood clotting disorders, thyroid disease and diabetes can increase your miscarriage risk.
+Chronic medical conditions such as blood clotting disorders, thyroid disease and diabetes can increase your risk of miscarriage.
 Certain autoimmune diseases, such as lupus, can also directly affect pregnancy.
-That doesn’t mean that if you have an autoimmune problem, you can’t deliver a healthy baby, but you do need to talk to your doctor about the risks of miscarriage and complications, and the best ways to plan for pregnancy.
+That doesn’t mean that if you have an autoimmune problem you can’t deliver a healthy baby, but you do need to talk to your doctor about the risks of miscarriage and complications, and the best ways to plan for pregnancy.

 Can stress cause miscarriage?